KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

   - experiment
 ---

+{% info %}
-> The following is a guest post by Hugo Darby-Brown, a talented frontend developer.
+The following is a guest post by Hugo Darby-Brown, a talented frontend developer.
 I’m very glad to have him writing here today about a menu concept he came up with!
+{% endinfo %}

 Before I start off I’d like to say that this is more of **a proof of concept**, than a method that I’d recommend using on your next project.
 This menu uses the WebKit-specific CSS declaration `overflow-scrolling: touch` so support is a little flakey on older devices, but there are a few polyfills, which I will cover later (should you feel the urge to use this menu).